SIRA Logo

 You should:

-• Ask the person with a claim to complete a validated risk screening tool if they have not already completed one within four to six weeks of the initial consultation.
+• Ask the person with a claim to complete a validated risk screening tool if they have not already completed one within 4 to 6 weeks of the initial consultation.

 • Use a screening tool relevant to the person’s clinical presentation.
 You may also wish to use the flags model in the Clinical Framework.